Gunfighter Paradise: Release

-Gunfighter Parardise premiered in North America on March 9, 2024, in competition at the Midwest WeirdFest Film Festival in Eau Claire, Wisconsin where it won the Best Film prize.
+Gunfighter Parardise officially released in theaters on February 27, 2026 at AMC Theaters in New York City.
+The film screened in film festivals beginning March 9, 2024, in competition at the Midwest WeirdFest Film Festival in Eau Claire, Wisconsin where it won the Best Film prize.
 It subsequently screened at RiverRun International Film Festival and FilmFest Bremen in Bremen, Germany.